laurajanegraham/surface_area/surface_area.md

 # World bank calculation

+Surface area for the UK of 243,610.
 Limited information about calculation, but the shapefile used is not as accurate as the one I’m using from GADM.
 Calculation information:

 > Surface area is a country’s total area, including areas under inland
 > bodies of water and some coastal waterways.